Learn more about corporations VOTING to rewrite our laws.

 Ties to the American Legislative Exchange Council

-Mader has been involved with ALEC for decades.
-He is Peabody's representative on the Corporate ("Private Enterprise") Board of the American Legislative Exchange Council (ALEC) as of 2011.
+Mader was involved with ALEC for decades, mostly as Peabody's representative on the Corporate ("Private Enterprise") Board of the American Legislative Exchange Council (ALEC) as of 2011.
 In August 2011, he was given ALEC's 2011 Private Sector Member of the Year Award.
 In 1986, when he was a Wyoming State Senator, he was the ALEC State Chairman of Wyoming.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.